A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

-We consider $D$ as an element of $\arrows(\uparrow_{n+1})$ by adding an empty strand to the right.
+We consider $D$ as an element of $\arrows(\uparrow_{n+1})$ by adding an empty skeletal strand to the right.
 The free Lie algebra $\lie_n$ embeds in $\arrows(\uparrow_n)$, by representing $x_j$ as an arrow from strand $j$ to the extra strand.
 Then $D$ acts on $x_j$ via the commutator, i.e. the difference of the stacking products $x_jD-Dx_j$.
 Using the TC and STU relations, one can verify that this commutator is in the image of $\lie_n$.
-After exponentiation, we obtain that the following diagram commutes: